nickbrandt/GitLab/doc/user/project/members/share_project_with_groups.md

 - groups for which you have an explicitly defined membership
 - groups that contain a nested subgroup or project for which you have an explicitly defined role

-Admins are able to share projects with any group in the system.
+Administrators are able to share projects with any group in the system.

 ## Maximum access level